Wolverine971/9takes/src/blog/people/musicians/Taylor-Swift.md

 <summary class="accordion">TL;DR: Why Taylor Swift is an Enneagram type 3</summary>
 <div class="panel">
 <ul>
-<li><b>The Persistent Pursuit of Success:</b> Grammy award-winning artist Taylor Swift exhibits classic Type 3 attributes, primarily her relentless ambition.
-Her early move to Nashville and steadfast dedication to her craft, visible in the long hours she pours into the studio, spotlight her inherent need to excel, a characteristic feature of Type 3 - The Achiever.
+<li><b>Unwavering Pursuit of Success:</b> Taylor Swift, a Grammy award-winning artist, epitomizes classic Type 3 characteristics, particularly her unwavering ambition.
+Her early relocation to Nashville and her dedicated commitment to her craft, evident in the extended hours she devotes to the studio, underscore her inherent drive to excel— a defining trait of Type 3 - The Achiever.
 </li>
-<li><b>The Inner Workings of an Achiever:</b> Swift's inner world likely revolves around a continual strive for achievement.
-As a Type 3, her thoughts, feelings, and daily actions are geared towards projecting a successful image and gaining validation, which is key to her self-esteem.
-This may include constant self-evaluation and a careful analysis of her public image.
+<li><b>The Inner Mechanics of an Achiever:</b> Swift's inner world likely revolves around a perpetual quest for achievement.
+As a Type 3, her thoughts, emotions, and daily actions are meticulously geared towards projecting a successful image and garnering validation, both pivotal to her self-esteem.
+This may encompass continual self-assessment and a thorough examination of her public persona.
 </li>
-<li><b>Resilience Amid Controversy:</b> Public feuds with celebrities like <a href="./Kanye">Kanye West</a> and <a href="./Kim-Kardashian">Kim Kardashian</a> have been a part of Swift's journey.
-But, her resilience in the face of adversity, turning potential setbacks into triumphs through her music, reflects her Type 3 nature.
-It mirrors the Achiever's coping mechanism, which stems from the fear of being worthless or seen as unsuccessful.
+<li><b>Resilience Amidst Controversy:</b> Swift's journey has been punctuated by public feuds with celebrities like <a href="./Kanye">Kanye West</a> and <a href="./Kim-Kardashian">Kim Kardashian</a>.
+However, her resilience in the face of adversity, transforming potential setbacks into triumphs through her music, mirrors her Type 3 nature.
+It reflects the Achiever's coping mechanism, stemming from the fear of being perceived as unworthy or unsuccessful.
 </li>
-<li><b>Driven by a Core Motivation:</b> Taylor's core motivation, like most Type 3s, is a fear of worthlessness, which fuels her pursuit of success and validation.
-Her lyrics, philanthropy, and even the handling of public controversies trace back to this underlying motivation.
-Understanding this provides insight into Swift's unyielding ambition and persistent resilience, further solidifying her alignment with the Enneagram Type 3 personality.
+<li><b>Driven by a Core Motivation:</b> Taylor's core motivation, akin to most Type 3s, is rooted in a fear of worthlessness, which propels her relentless pursuit of success and validation.
+Her lyrics, philanthropic endeavors, and even her approach to handling public controversies can be traced back to this underlying motivation.
+Understanding this sheds light on Swift's unyielding ambition and unwavering resilience, further affirming her alignment with the Enneagram Type 3 personality.
 </li>
 </ul>
  </div>